Humanity at the Crossroads (Part 3) – Humanity at a Turning Point

 From observation, it would seem relatively clear by now that Europe’s (and the world’s) new energy and economic crises are to a degree self-inflicted , as pundits have pointed out .
 A less obvious factor is that there had already been an economic and an energy crisis brewing prior to 2020, but events since then have hugely amplified them and have brought them to the forefront of international affairs.

-It was illustrated in the previous chapter that decentralization is a recurring historical pattern in the 256-year Maya Katun Cycle.
+It was illustrated in the chapter before that decentralization is a recurring historical pattern in the 256-year Maya Katun Cycle.
 The conclusion was that decentralization could potentially unfold again after 2032, during the next Katun.
-It is always important to pay close attention to developments and events during the half-Katun (the 10 years) that would precede a new Katun, because events during that time might be catalysts for what would happen in the following Katun.

-In another cycle, the 25,625-year Maya Five Worlds Cycle – which matches to the Precession of the Equinoxes Cycle – there is also an indication that decentralization could potentially become a growing trend.
+In another cycle, the 25,625-year Maya Five Worlds Cycle – which correlates with the Precession of the Equinoxes Cycle – there is also an indication that decentralization will become a growing trend.
 That subject was explored in a foundational essay in 2015 titled The Maya World Tree.
-It could be summarized as follows:

 On a personal level, humanity’s turning point could be understood as a return to Self.
-In Western terms, this would refer to the Jungian concept of Self (it’s not the ego-self), meaning an inward turning towards one’s own authentic personal center, in order to truly know thyself.
+In Western terms, this would refer to the Jungian concept of Self, meaning an inward turning towards one’s own authentic personal center, in order to truly know thyself.
 (This was explored in some detail in an article titled The Keys to Conscious Co-Creation).

 Learning to value that which is sacred in the world is a very important lost element that has to be recovered in order to regain our humanity at this time, and that should be one of our main objectives, as several wisdom keepers and indigenous elders pointed out in 2020 .